Ali00/SDN-Smart-Routing/README.md

 ### Network Modelling:
 The network is modelled as an undirected graph G(V,E), hence, we utilised the NetworkX tool (version 1.11).
-We used FNSS, https://fnss.github.io/, to setup the generated topology.

 ### Failure event module: